CleanHub: History

 CleanHub was founded by Joel Tasche, Bosse Rothe, and Florin Dinga in 2020.
 The company was established to develop systems to reduce ocean-bound plastic waste.
 The service focuses on collecting plastic waste at the source, preventing it from being dumped.

 In 2021, CleanHub rolled out its digital waste traceability platform, allowing for end-to-end monitoring of plastic collection.
 This software system records each kilogram of waste from collection to verified disposal.
 By using QR codes, mobile data uploads, geo-data, and blockchain-like logging, the system helps third-party audits and real-time tracking.
 In June of the same year, CleanHub raised just under €4 million in a seed funding round from Lakestar Ventures and 468 Capital.

 CleanHub's AI-powered automated tracking system documents each collection via a track-and-trace system.
 Photos are uploaded at every step, and the artificial intelligence analyses them, checking weight, condition, and GPS data.
 The system was designed to improve documentation and monitoring of plastic waste recovery processes.

 In January 2023, Louis Pfitzner joined as co-CEO, and CleanHub became the first ISO-Certified plastic credit system to be verified by industry leaders in auditing environmental impact, TÜV SÜD, according to the ISO 14064-3 standard.
 This was renewed in January 2025.

 In June 2023, the company raised €6.4 million in a funding round led by Integra Partners and Lakestar.

 In October 2023, the company was named "Startup of the Week" by WirtschaftsWoche.

+In July 2024, CleanHub partnered with TÜV SÜD to launch a certification program designed to provide brands with a verified pathway to comply with the European Union's Empowering Consumers for the Green Transition (EmpCo) directive.
+Also, the company introduced "Eddy," a track-and-trace software platform designed to provide supply chain traceability by digitizing waste-stream data into verifiable, audit-proof assets.